Cold Feet: Merchandise

 Four non-fiction tie-in books have been released by Granada Media, an imprint of André Deutsch Publishing.
 2000 saw the release of Cold Feet: The Best Bits (ISBN 0-233-99924-8) and Cold Feet: A Man's/Woman's Guide to Life (ISBN 0-233-99732-6).
 The Best Bits, compiled by Geoff Tibballs, features script extracts and behind-the-scenes information from directors, producers and actors in the first two series.
 A Man's/Woman's Guide to Life, compiled by Jonathan Rice, is in a "flip-book"-style format, and is presented as if written by the characters.
 It features backstories for the characters, drawn from Bullen's scripts for the first two series.
 The Little Book of Cold Feet: Life Rules (ISBN 0-233-05088-4), a book of quotes from the series, was compiled by Rice and released in 2003.
 The same year, The Complete Cold Feet Companion (ISBN 0-233-00999-X) by Rupert Smith, featuring interviews with the actors and production staff, was released.
 The book sold 961 copies in the first week of publication, making tenth position on the hardback non-fiction chart.

 Five soundtracks have been released, featuring music from the series.
 Global TV released Cold Feet: The Official Soundtrack on two CDs in 1999.
 The soundtrack had been shelved before release but was put back on the schedule when Mirror journalist Charlie Catchpole wrote a column that desired for it to be released.
 Global followed the first OST with More Cold Feet in 2000.
 In 2001, UMTV released the two-disc soundtrack Cold Feet, followed by The Very Best of Cold Feet in 2003.
-EMI Gold released Cold Feet in 2006.
 Cheatwell Games issued a licensed board game in 2001.

 All series have been released on DVD in the United Kingdom and Australia, by Video Collection International and Universal respectively.
 Series 1–3 have been released in the United States by Acorn Media.
 A collection of all five series was released in the United Kingdom in 2003.
 A version exclusive to Play.com had a bonus disc that contained the retrospective documentary Cold Feet: The Final Call, new interviews with John Thomson, Andy Harries and Spencer Campbell, and a locations featurette presented by Thomson.
 This 11-disc version had a general release when Granada Ventures re-released all five series in new packaging in 2006.
 All DVD and VHS releases of series 5 have been edited from the original four episodes into six episodes of various lengths.

 The pilot and first series was made available as streaming media on ITV plc's revamped itv.com website from 2007 to 2009.
 All episodes have been available from ITV's iTunes Store since 2008.